 - UltraShort Gold (GLL): This ETF is the -2X cousin to UGL.

 Some investors may prefer to make a more targeted play by investing in gold stocks.
-These will most often consist of mining and exploration companies which can offer advantages that other securities on the market cannot match.
-A number of these individual companies have strong dividend options as well as high liquidity for traders of all kinds [see also Are Gold Miners A Buy?]:
+These will most often consist of mining and exploration companies that can offer advantages that other securities on the market cannot match.
+A number of these individual companies have strong dividend options as well as high liquidity for traders of all kinds.

-- Barrick Gold Corporation (ABX): One of the biggest gold miners in the world, Barrick is stationed in Toronto.
-Note that around 20% of its profits are derived from copper-based operations.
+- Barrick Gold Corporation (ABX): One of the biggest gold miners in the world, Barrick is stationed in Toronto, Canada.
+Note that around 20% of its revenues are derived from copper-based operations.

 - Newmont Mining Corp.
-(NEM): A close rival to Barrick, Newmont is less popular, but offers an enticing dividend yield for value investors.
-The company also has vast operations include nearly 27,500 square miles of land across nearly a half dozen countries.
+(NEM): A close rival to Barrick, Newmont is less popular but offers an enticing dividend yield for value investors.
+The company also has vast operations including land across nearly a half dozen countries.

 - Goldcorp Inc. (GG): This firm is comparable in size and popularity to NEM.
-The company is stationed in Vancouver and has been around since 1954, producing not only gold, but silver, copper, lead, and zinc as well.
+The company is stationed in Vancouver, Canada and was founded in 1954, producing not only gold, but silver, copper, lead, and zinc as well.

 - Kinross Gold Corporation (KGC): Kinross offers a competitively cheap share price, allowing investors of all shapes and sizes to make a play on this massive miner.
 The company has proven and probable mineral reserves of about 62.4 million ounces of gold, and even more in silver and copper.